ZoeyYanling/Challenge-2-YZ/README.md

-This is my second challenge to build a web page busing html and css.
+This is my second challenge to build a web page using html and css.